Inside Geneva: Potential and pitfalls for Syrian peace talks

 Host Imogen Foulkes and analyst Daniel Warner joined representatives from peacebuilding institutions in Geneva to discuss the ins and outs of the gathering.
 Who is – or isn’t – invited to the Syria Constitutional Committeeexternal link?
 What does that mean for a possible deal?
 And can there be lasting peace in Syria without justice for the atrocities committed during the war?

-Subscribe to this podcast, The Swiss Connection, for example on Apple Podcastsexternal link, PlayerFMexternal link or Spotifyexternal link to ensure that you don’t miss the next episode.
+Subscribe to this podcast, The Swiss Connection, for example on Apple Podcastsexternal link, PlayerFMexternal link or Spotifyexternal link, to ensure that you don’t miss the next episode.